mickeyshi/altk-actions/README.md

-# The Artificial Language ToolKit (ALTK)
+# The Unnatural Language ToolKit (ULTK)

 <img alt="Four examples of many recent results showing that natural languages are optimized for efficient communication." src="https://raw.githubusercontent.com/CLMBRs/altk/main/images/plots.jpeg" width="100%" />

 ## Introduction

-ALTK is a software library that aims to support [efficient communication analyses](https://github.com/CLMBRs/altk/blob/main/images/mit-altk.pdf) of natural language.
+ULTK is a software library that aims to support [efficient communication analyses](https://github.com/CLMBRs/altk/blob/main/images/mit-altk.pdf) of natural language.
 This is a line of research that aims to explain why natural languages have the structure that they do in terms competing pressures to minimize cognitive complexity and maximize communicative accuracy.

 Key features: